-LEM Group has CHF 336 thousand (CHF 491 thousand in 2017/18) of deferred tax asset on tax losses.
-The Group expects that the concerned subsidiaries will be able to only partially use the tax losses against future taxable profit.
-On this basis, a part of the tax losses has not been recognized as deferred tax assets.
+LEM Group has CHF 577 thousand (CHF 336 thousand in 2018/19) of deferred tax asset on tax losses.
+The Group expects that the concerned subsidiaries will be able to fully use the tax losses against future taxable profit.
+The deferred tax assets increase of CHF 44.8m is mainly linked to the deferred tax asset of CHF 48.2m booked in relation with the technical Intellectual Property sale referred above slightly compensated by CHF-2.1m deferred tax asset decrease linked to the Intellectual Property amortization of the period.

-At 31 March 2019, the unrecognized losses carried forward are the following:
+At 31 March 2020, the unrecognized losses carried forward are the following: